apache/nuttx-apps/examples/README.txt

       corresponds to touchscreen device /dev/inputN.
 Note this value must with CONFIG_EXAMPLES_TOUCHSCREEN_DEVPATH.
 Default 0.
     CONFIG_EXAMPLES_TOUCHSCREEN_DEVPATH - The path to the touchscreen device.
 This must be consistent with CONFIG_EXAMPLES_TOUCHSCREEN_MINOR.
       Default: "/dev/input0"
     CONFIG_EXAMPLES_TOUCHSCREEN_NSAMPLES - If CONFIG_NSH_BUILTIN_APPS
       is defined, then the number of samples is provided on the command line and this value is ignored.
 Otherwise, this number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
+    CONFIG_EXAMPLES_TOUCHSCREEN_MOUSE - The touchscreen test can also be configured to work with a mouse driver by setting this option.

   The following additional configurations must be set in the NuttX configuration file: